 Suddenly the boat stops, reverses and heads straight for the forest to our left.
-As we get closer I spot a brown lump camouflaged by the brush right at eye level, but only when we’re within 20 yards do I realize it’s a three-toed sloth.
-We’re within 10 yards before we notice the furry lump on top of the sloth, and everyone lets out a collective gasp as we realize it’s a mother and baby.
+As we get closer I spot a brown lump camouflaged by the brush right at eye level.
+Only when we’re within 20 yards do I realize it’s a Three-toed Sloth.
+We’re within 10 yards before we notice the furry lump on top of the Sloth, and everyone lets out a collective gasp as we realize it’s a mother and baby.

-The boat inches closer and closer until my kiddo could reach out and touch the sloth– she doesn’t– but the mother seems unconcerned by our presence.
-She checks us out briefly, then goes back to munching her leaves.
-Five minutes later, we’re close enough to an 8-foot crocodile that my daughter could jump off the boat and onto its back.
+The boat inches closer and closer until my daughter could easily reach out and touch the sloth.
+She doesn’t, but the mama seems unconcerned by our presence.
+She checks us out briefly, then goes right back to munching her leaves.
+Five minutes later, we’re close enough to an 8-foot Crocodile that my daughter could jump off the boat and onto its back.
 She doesn’t.

 That’s why I’ve brought my family to Mwamba Lodge, an ecotourism haven situated on a sand bar dividing the canals of Tortuguero from the Caribbean Sea.
 The remote lodge is rustic and luxurious, offering spacious rooms surrounded by a rainforest teeming with birds, butterflies, lizards and frogs.

-A swim in their freshwater pool provides plenty of wildlife-watching opportunities, as colorful kiskadees and hummingbirds flit about in search of an evening meal, and gaudy leaf frogs sing songs at sunset, their big red eyes and bulging throats making them a comical presence on the pool’s “Frog Island.”
+A swim in the lodge’s freshwater pool provides plenty of wildlife-watching opportunities.
+Colorful Kiskadees and Hummingbirds flit about in search of an evening meal.
+Gaudy Leaf Frogs sing songs at sunset, their red eyes and bulging throats making them a comical presence on the pool’s “Frog Island.”

-Tortuguero is a nature lover’s paradise, with nighttime tours in search of sea turtles coming on the beach to nest producing spectacular views of star-lit skies.
-In the mornings we explore the canals, getting up close and personal with baby caimans, camera-shy river otters, toucans, tiger herons and roseate spoonbills.
+Tortuguero National Park is an animal lover’s paradise, with nighttime tours in search of sea turtles coming on the beach to nest producing spectacular views of star-lit skies.
+In the mornings we explore the canals, getting up close and personal with baby Caimans, camera-shy River Otters, Toucans, Tiger Herons and Roseate Spoonbills.

-Afternoon walks in the dense Tortuguero woods feel like stepping into scenes from Jurassic Park, with howler monkeys feeding in the treetops and sending out haunting calls.
+Afternoon walks in the dense woods of Tortuguero National Park feel like stepping into scenes from Jurassic Park.
 It’s a taste of nature as primitive and unspoiled by human intervention as anything I’ve even experienced, and the sight of wonder in my child’s eyes tells me she gets it, even if only on a subconscious level: THIS is what we must fight to preserve.

-Departing Mwamba, we make the 6-hour journey to Hotel La Quinta de Sarapiqui, a nationally certified eco-lodge and our base of operations for the second leg of our trek.
-Their 10-acre property isn’t quite as rustic or remote as Mwamba, but is equally full of wildlife and offers the welcome blast of A/C after days of high heat and humidity.
+Departing Mwamba, we make the 6-hour journey to Hotel La Quinta de Sarapiqui.
+This nationally certified eco-lodge is our base of operations for the second leg of our trek.
+Their 10-acre property isn’t as rustic or remote as Mwamba, but is equally full of wildlife.
+It also offers the welcome blast of A/C after days of high heat and humidity.